 Get Extra Funding

-Graphic Communications majors are engaged across a deep, interdisciplinary curriculum that includes course work in sociology, modern printmaking, marketing and finance, as well as wide range of other topics.
-The major emphasizes the ability of the student to function as a coordinator, collaborator and ultimately be able to elicit the appropriate medium for graphic communication in a wide range of fields, from traditional graphics and printing processes to highly technical industrial applications, graphics communications gain exposure through education – which requires financial aid.
+Graphic Communications majors are exposed to a wide variety of academic disciplines, including course work in sociology, modern printmaking, marketing and finance.
+The major emphasizes successful degree candidates’ ability to function as coordinators, collaborators and ultimately to be able to put-forth successful campaigns in the appropriate mediums for graphic communication.
+From traditional graphics and printing processes, to highly technical industrial applications, graphics communications gain exposure through education – which requires financial aid.

-Graduates may go on to work in advertising, printing, web design, journalism, as technical document specialists or as teachers and educators.
+Graphic Communications Department Graduates work in advertising, printing, web design, journalism, as technical document specialists and as teachers and educators.
 The field today offers cutting edge opportunities and a constantly changing palette of tools and techniques.

-The Electronic Document Systems Foundation supports the professionals engaged in a variety of fields including graphic communications.
+The Electronic Document Systems Foundation supports professionals engaged in a variety of fields, including graphic communications.
 The organization provides a number of scholarships to its members, including these recent awards:

 - University of Houston students are given first preference for the Dr. Aurel Zajta Scholarship.
 Applicants must be concentrating in “mathematics-based” documentation or graphics to be considered for the $1,000 prizes.

-- EDSF Board of Directors Scholarships go to outstanding student members in graphic communications or other document communications major.
-Eligible applicants must be upperclassmen.
+- EDSF Board of Directors Scholarships go to outstanding student members in graphic communications and other document communications majors.
+Eligible applicants have reached upper-classmen status.

 - Heidelberg USA Scholarships are awarded to talented graphic communications majors.